Equity Release Calculator in May 2022

 What Percentage Can You Get on Equity Release?

-Here’s the percentage of the best equity release deals you can get if you’re healthy or qualify for an enhanced lifetime mortgage.
+Here’s the percentage of the best equity release deals you can get if you’re healthy or fit the criteria for an enhanced lifetime mortgage.

 Equity Release Loan-to-Value Table